 Elite and Overall Awards

-Who will wear the 100k championship crowns of the Timberjack Queen and Timberjack King?
+Who will wear the crowns of the Timberjack Queen and Timberjack King?
 Top 3 overall finishers in each race will be recognized.
 Overall awards will not double into the age group awards.

 Elite entries are available.
 Please email the RD before registering (email@example.com).
 Qualification standards apply.

-Dawn is at 6:10am with dusk at 7:50pm (sunrise 6:40am and sunset 7:20pm).
-Weather in Central Oregon in mid-September is normally dry, sunny, and excellent for ultra running.
-Cool mornings and evenings, and very predictable.
-Expect highs around 70 and lows around 40.
+Dawn is at 6:42am (sunrise 7:11am).
+Weather in Central Oregon in early October is normally dry, sunny, and excellent for ultra running.
+Cold mornings and evenings, and very predictable.
+Expect highs around 60 and lows around 30.
 However because the course ranges between 4000ft and 6000ft you should expect a chance of cold and/or precipitation.
 The event is highly unlikely to be affected by weather.

 If a weather system does roll in, weather breaks over the mountains west of Bend so precipitation is more likely on the west end of the course while it's most likely to be dry on the east end.
 Be prepared for wind but it's not a particular concern thanks to mountain and tree cover along the course.